 The Uber Labs team just posted an article on how they did it.
 Uber and behavioral science?
 We were skeptical, too.
 The NYTimes article on how they used psychological principles to get drivers to drive longer is still in our memory.

 But from this transparent post from their team, we are encouraged to see that it seems like they have figured out and operationalized a new role at the company.
 One that uses academic literature to inform product concepts, one that considers ethics, and one that adds the much-needed rigorous quantitative methods to typical heavily qualitative user research.

 These are the key components of Uber’s approach:

 The behavioral science team takes a consultative approach

 We’ve seen this model in many organizations; the key here is for the team to be deeply knowledgeable about the product details (business objectives, constraints, etc.), to be able to act hand-in-hand with the product team vs. be perceived as outsiders.
 As the article points out, when applying behavioral science, context matters.
 It is important for the behavioral science team to understand all the details about the specific product context.

 Behavioral science research indicates that we humans are great storytellers.
 Ask us in a user feedback session to explain our behavior or decision at any given moment, and we’ll give you a full rationalization.
 Uber appears to recognize this and prioritizes rigorous quantitative analyses to inform feature development.

-- Everyone speaks the same (behavioral) language — not just the PMs
+Everyone speaks the same (behavioral science) language — not just the PMs

 It’s important to work across a product team: product management, marketing, UX, engineering, data science.
 Sure, this seems obvious.
 But we’ve seen product solution meetings where the designer isn’t in the room, for example.
 When you’re solving for behavior, you understand that seemingly small details like design or copy really matter, and you keep those people directly involved in the solutioning process.